-- 32 SAILS GENERAL - 32.1 The yacht shall be rigged as a Bermudian sloop. - 32.2 Except as otherwise prescribed in the class rule, sails shall be made and measured in accordance with the ISAF Equipment Rules of Sailing. - 32.3 Non-woven and multi-ply sails are permitted provided the maximum initial fibre modulus does not exceed 1000 grams per denier.
-This limitation does not apply to fittings on the sail. - 32.4 Reinforcement of a sail may be of any size provided it is flexible and capable of being folded without damaging the sail or the reinforcement and the fibre modulus limit above is not exceeded. - 32.5 The following are specifically prohibited: - (a) double-luffed sails;
+- 32 SAILS GENERAL - 32.1 The yacht shall be rigged as a Bermudian sloop. - 32.2 Except as otherwise prescribed in the Class Rule, sails shall be made and measured in accordance with the World Sailing Equipment Rules of Sailing (ERS).
+Terms used in their ERS defined sense are printed in 'bold'. - 32.3 Sails shall be soft sails made from woven ply or laminated ply or a combination of these.
+The maximum modulus of any fibre in the body of the sail and any reinforcement shall not exceed 1550 grams per denier. - 32.4 Reinforcement may be of any size provided it is flexible and capable of being folded without damaging the sail or the reinforcement. - 32.5 The following are specifically prohibited:

-- (b) artificially thickened sails, eg., foamed sails; - (c) double-surface inflatable sails, whether inflated by the action of the wind or not; - (d) battens and headboards in headsails and spinnakers. - 32.6 National letters and sail numbers are required to be carried on the mainsail only, altering racing rule 77 and Appendix H 1.1. - 32.7 The following minimum sizes for national letters and sail numbers are prescribed, altering racing rule 77 and Appendix H 1.2:
+- (a) double-luffed sails; - (b) artificially thickened sails, eg., foamed sails; - (c) double-surface inflatable sails, whether inflated by the action of the wind or not; - (d) battens and headboards in headsails and spinnakers. - 32.6 National letters and sail numbers are required to be carried on the mainsail only, altering racing rule 77 and Appendix H 1.1. - 32.7 The following minimum sizes for national letters and sail numbers are prescribed, altering racing rule 77 and Appendix H 1.2: